tumbletech/2025-SFES-SPTA-Complaints.suggestions/README.md

-a simple complaints, suggestion box for parentsz managed by the SPTA.
+a simple complaints, suggestion box for parents managed by a SPTA.